G-Glez/ryanair_task_2/Readme.md

 `Main` branch is the version completed up to the deadline date.
 There are some improvements that could be done:

-- Add MockWebServer to test the external API calls (the retry mechanism for example)
 - Add test for controller layer
 - Add logs in critical points of the code (in this case, the external API calls)
 - Add a better error handling mechanism for errors.
 In this use case, errors surely comes from the external API availability.